-The adjacent Primary School uses the site for many curricular and extra-curricular purposes and joint planning of activities is now common.
+The adjacent Primary School uses the site for many curricular and extra-curricular purposes and joint planning of activities with the school and PTA is now common.
+They were involved in a specific project to monitor dormice, installing habitat boxes, tubes and footprint tunnels.

 The local "1st Fosseway" group of scouts, cubs and beavers carry out activities on the site to help children earn badges.
 Recent examples have been camp cooking, exploring and making bug houses.
+Other Youth Groups are also beginning to use the site as a resource.